Class of 2020

 Class of 2020 is a 2020 Hindi web series created and produced by Vikas Gupta for Ekta Kapoor's video on demand platform ALTBalaji.
-It stars Rohan Mehra and Joyita Chatterjee in lead roles.
-The web series revolves around the lives of a few teenagers who get intertwined with drugs, sex, peer pressure and anxiety.
-On 25 January 2020, the trailer of this series was released.
-The series started streaming on ALTBalaji from 4 February 2020.
+It stars Mazhar Khan and Joyita Chatterjee in lead roles.
+The web series revolves around the lives of a group of teenagers who get involved with drugs, sex, peer pressure and anxiety.
+On 25 January 2020, the trailer of the series was released.
+The series started streaming on ALTBalaji on 4 February 2020.
+It is a sequel to Class of 2017.